hpbd-21/hpbd-21.github.io/index.md

 ## Important Information

-Due to the COVID-19 global pandemic, the workshop will follow a virtual format
+Due to the COVID-19 global pandemic the workshop will follow a virtual format.

 # Call For Participation